Grant Sputore: Other works

 In March 2021, Sputore launched his own podcast called The Commentary Cast, featuring directors of films in the streaming age.
 Some of the guest filmmakers are Sam Hargrave, Mike Flanagan, Alexandre Aja, Gareth Evans, Michael Fimognari and Minhal Baig.
 The podcast can be found on Apple Podcasts, Google, Spotify and Stitcher.

 In September 2024, Sputore collaborated with Rampage and Beast writer Ryan Engle and Dark Horse Comics to write a comic book series called Behemoth, about a group of bus passengers trying to survive inside the entrails of a giant monster after it swallows the bus.
-Volumes of this series will be released throughout 2025.
+Volumes of the series were released throughout 2025.